mougiakouel/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

 right-clicking on them and selecting the :guilabel:`Rename` option.
 Give them the new, less messy names :kbd:`roads`, :kbd:`schools` and :kbd:`farms`.

+Save your map under :guilabel:`exercise_data`, as :kbd:`analysis.qgs`.

-Save your map.
-Using the :guilabel:`Create Folder` button, create a new folder under :guilabel:`exercise_data` and call it :kbd:`residential_development`, then save your map under there as :kbd:`analysis.qgs`.
+In your operating system's file manager, create a new folder under :guilabel:`exercise_data` and call it :kbd:`residential_development`.
+This is where you'll save the datasets that will be the results of the analysis functions.

 Now that we've got the data, let's analyze the problem!